 The famous island of Indonesia: Bali #Paradise is not all paradise.
-If you are planning to go for your holidays to Bali, don’t imagine everything will be as you see on Instagram, because it won’t be!
-Here is some Bali travel advice to know before getting there!
+If you are planning to go for your holidays to Bali, don’t imagine everything will be as you see on Instagram because it won’t be!
+In this Bali blog post, you will find the essential Bali travel advice to know before getting there!

 For the past few years, Bali was some sort of divine land in my mind, one that I had to set foot on as soon as possible.
 I wasn’t even sure what country it was, that’s how famous the island of Bali is.